brilliantlabsAR/monocle-micropython/README.md

     nrfutil install nrf5sdk-tools
     ```

+   (This step is unnecessary if you are using Nix.)

+1. Download and install the `mergehex` tool which is a part of the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools).

+   (This step is unnecessary if you are using Nix.)

 1. Generate a settings file:

     ```sh
     nrfutil settings generate --family NRF52 --application build/application.hex --application-version 0 --bootloader-version 0 --bl-settings-version 2 build/settings.hex
     ```

-1. Download and install the `mergehex` tool which is a part of the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools).

 1. Merge the settings, bootloader, softdevice and application hex files: